AlirezaJav/Point_to_distribution_metric/readme.md

 <b> Reference </b>

-   If you are using this metric, please cite the following publication:
+   If you are using this metric, please cite the following <a href="https://ieeexplore.ieee.org/document/9143408?title=Main_Page">publication</a>:

    A. Javaheri, C. Brites, F. Pereira, J. Ascenso, “Mahalanobis based point to distribution metric for point cloud geometry quality evaluation,” IEEE Signal Processing Letters,    pp.1, July, 2020.
 DOI: 10.1109/LSP.2020.3010128.